-- 18. Visible Emissions Evaluation Concurrent with the initial compliance determination required in Condition 17, Visible Emission Evaluations (VEE) in accordance with 40 CFR Part 60, Appendix A, Method 9, shall also be conducted by the permittee on the selected emergency diesel engine-generator sets selected for initial performance testing.
-The details of the tests shall be arranged with the Regional Air Compliance Manager of the DEQ's NRO.
-The permittee shall submit a VEE protocol in conjunction with the initial stack test protocol required by Condition 17 at least 30 days prior to testing. - a.
-Should conditions prevent concurrent opacity observations, the Regional Air Compliance Manager of the DEQ's NRO shall be notified in writing, within seven days, and visible emissions testing shall be rescheduled within 30 days.
-Rescheduled

-- testing shall be conducted under the same conditions (as possible) as the initial performance tests. - b.
-Two copies of the test result (one hard copy and one on electronic media) shall be submitted to the Regional Air Compliance Manager of the DEQ's NRO within 60 days after test completion and shall conform to the test report format enclosed with this permit (Attachment A).
+- 18. Visible Emissions Evaluation Concurrent with the initial performance tests required in Condition 17, Visible Emission Evaluations (VEE) in accordance with 40 CFR Part 60, Appendix A, Method 9, shall also be conducted by the permittee on the emergency diesel engine gen-sets selected for initial performance testing.
+The details of the tests are to be arranged with the Regional Air Compliance Manager of DEQ's NRO.
+The permittee shall submit a VEE protocol in conjunction with the initial stack test protocol required by Condition 17, at least 30 days prior to testing. - a.
+Should conditions prevent concurrent opacity observations, the Regional Air Compliance Manager of the DEQ-NRO shall be notified in writing, within seven (7) days, and visible emissions testing shall be rescheduled within thirty-days.
+Rescheduled testing shall be conducted under the same operating conditions as the initial performance tests. - b.
+Two copies of the test result (one hard copy and one on electronic media) shall be submitted to the Regional Air Compliance Manager of the DEQ-NRO within sixty (60) days after test completion and shall conform to the test report format enclosed with this permit (Attachment A).

-CONTINUING COMPLIANCE DETERMINATION
+CONTINUING COMPIANCE DETERMINATION

-- 19. Facility Construction The emergency diesel engine gen-sets included in the Equipment List section of this permit shall be constructed so as to allow for emissions testing upon reasonable notice, using appropriate methods.
-This includes constructing the facility/equipment such that volumetric flow rates and pollutant emission rates can be accurately determined by applicable test methods and providing a stack or duct that is free from cyclonic flow.
+19. Facility Construction - The emergency diesel engine gen-sets (Ref.
+Nos.
+1 through 44, T1 and T2) shall be constructed so as to allow for emissions testing upon reasonable notice at any times, using appropriate methods.
+This includes constructing the facility/equipment such that volumetric flow rates and pollutant emission rates can be determined by applicable test methods and providing a stack or duct that is free from cyclonic flow.
 Sampling ports shall be provided when requested at the appropriate locations and safe sampling platforms and access shall be provided.

 (9 VAC 5-50-30 F and 9 VAC 5-80-1180)

-- 20. Emissions Testing/Visible Emissions Evaluation Upon request by the DEQ, the permittee shall conduct stack tests and/or VEEs of the emergency diesel engine gen-sets included in the Equipment List of this permit to demonstrate compliance with the emission limits contained in this permit.
+20. Emission Testing/Visible Emissions Evaluation - Upon request by the DEQ, the permittee shall conduct stack tests and/or VEEs of the emergency diesel engine gen-sets (Ref.
+Nos.
+1 through 44, T1 and T2) to demonstrate compliance with the emission limits contained in this permit.
 The details of the tests shall be arranged with the Regional Air Compliance Manager of the DEQ's NRO.

-(9 VAC 5-50-30 G and 9 VAC 5-80-1200)
+(9 VAC 5-80-1200 and 9 VAC 5-50-30 G)